 Middle Of the Funnel (MOFu)

 A lead will progress into the MOFu stage once it converts on an initial TOFu content offer.
-This is considered as the most complicated funnel stage because of the extensive diversity of leads that are interested and who aren’t yet given the clear chit of being qualified.
+This is considered as the most complicated funnel stage because of the extensive diversity of leads that are interested.

 At this stage of the funnel, the content should continue to inform the leads of the value that your products and services will bring to the table.
 This should be coupled with the process of positioning your company as the answer to the needs and challenges that the leads may have.